 Carthage, NC 28327

-Artist: Dan Dryer
+Artist: Dan Dreyer

 Year painted: 2021

 Carthage has always been home to many wonderful people…both those native born and those who chose to make Carthage their home.
 Landmarks and Legacies celebrates some of those folks and tells the story of Fry and Prickett Funeral Home, the longest continuously operating business in Carthage.
 The mark an individual leaves on the world represents their legacy and the place represents the landmark.
 Fry and Prickett Funeral Home continues the tradition of being “Committed to the families in our Community”.
 We’re proud to share these Carthage stories.
+More Detailed information here

 Tyson & Jones Buggy